asarpotdar/cfc-anand/README.md

-Assistance Network for Agriculture and Natural Disaster - A AI and Blockchain solution for Disaster Preparedness And Recovery
+Assistance Network for Agriculture and Natural Disaster (A.N.A.N.D.) - An AI and Blockchain solution for Disaster Preparedness And Recovery

 Background & Goal